 To mark 7 months working with the Lyell collection, I’d like to share some discoveries I’ve made while cataloguing these amazing notebooks, and researching Lyell’s published works.
 Lyell today is known for his great discoveries of the Earth, and the elevation and establishment of the science.
 Here, we see Lyell’s other interests.

 - Charles Lyell was deeply interested in the role of universities and education in society.
 He writes in his notebooks extensively about the religious requirements at Oxford and Cambridge, to which he objected.
 In Notebook 4 he makes this list:

-2. Dante’s Inferno was a constant reference in Lyell’s notebooks, though it’s not clear yet for what purpose, other than the Geologist’s keen interest.
+2. Dante’s Inferno was a constant reference in Lyell’s notebooks, though it’s not clear yet for what purpose, other than the geologist’s keen interest.
 In the midst of notes on other subjects, Lyell often makes brief abbreviated citations of the parts and lines of Dante.
-These must have been important to him, because he references these citations his table of contents.
+These must have been important to him, because he regularly references these citations in his table of contents.
 His father being a Dante scholar, this is intriguing for further research to understand how Dante’s poetry influenced Lyell’s understanding of the earth.

 3. Lyell wasn’t the only naturalist in his family, his sisters and father were keen on insect collecting and naming.
 In those days, much of the flora and fauna of Scotland had no official name, and therefore budding lepidopterists “discovered” and named the insects they caught.
 We hope to describe illuminating family letters like this in the newly acquired papers of Lyell.